sumitsengupta/Azure-VM-Blob-Fuse/README.md

-# Map an azure blob ontainer to a Linux VM.
-Pre-requistes is blobfuse package.
+# Map an azure storage blob container to a Linux VM

 ```
-# /usr/bin/bash
+/usr/bin/bash

-# Make a blobffuse file - to map to azure blob from https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux
+# Make a blobffuse temporary file for improved performance following [this](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux)
-# One time setup only.
-Create a temporary directory for Blobfuse.
-In Azure VM, the /mnt is on ephemeral disk so you have to do it on every reboot.
+# In Azure VM, /mnt is on ephemeral disk so you have to run this on every reboot.
+Fill up your unux user and group below.

 if ! [[ -d  /mnt/resource/blobfusetmp ]] ;
 then